Skip to main content

 “It’s political malpractice,” he said.

-Michigan Republican Party officials countered they have volunteers in all 83 counties, and noted they Hoekstra only took over as party chair in January, inheriting a state party that was effectively broke.
+Michigan Republican Party officials countered they have volunteers in all 83 counties, and they noted Hoekstra only took over as party chair in January, inheriting a state party that was effectively broke.

 They said Lennox has had no involvement with the party or campaigns.